Kate941-su/m3u8Player/README.md

 - There is a suitable application named SF Symbol x. where all of icons are here.

 - I learned how to construct Botton Navigation Bar in SwiftUI

+# 13.10.2024
+- `AVPlayer` doesn't work with `AVAudioUnitEQ`
+- Store instance has to be only one in the project.
+Because if you create two more instance by the each state that you want to manage it will be managed on a diffrent memory address.